On a Class of Sums with Unexpectedly High Cancellation, and its Applications: Introduction

+We mentioned \eqref{pentuu} here because they have very small error terms. \begin{remark} Equation \eqref{sensitive} gives us a very promising perspective to possibly prove the pentagonal number theorem using an analytic argument.
+We will state a possible future direction after giving its proof. \end{remark}

-\end{proposition} Note that equation \eqref{thirdfourthestimate} does not have the factor $(-1)^l$; as $\sum_h \omega(h,2)$ in equation \eqref{RHR} is $\frac{(-1)^n}{\sqrt{2}}$, there is a $(-1)^l$ factor which cancels the other $(-1)^l$ from the weak pentagonal number theorem; this in turn eliminates the cancellation.
-In fact, if we put $(-1)^l$, we get the following proposition. \begin{proposition} For large enough $x$
+Note that equation \eqref{thirdfourthestimate} does not have the factor $(-1)^l$, because $\sum_h \omega(h,2)$ in equation \eqref{RHR} is $\frac{(-1)^l}{\sqrt{2}}$.
+So it can cancels out the other $(-1)^l$ from the weak pentagonal number theorem to eliminate the cancellation.
+In fact, if we put $(-1)^l$, we get the following proposition.